 - represented the interests of Aboriginal people across the range of bodies and activities.

 Office of the South Australian Productivity Commission

 The South Australian Productivity Commission (SAPC) was established on 22 October 2018 and is supported by the Office of the South Australian Productivity Commission (OSAPC), attached to DPC.
-In 2020–21 the OSAPC was led by a Chief Executive, Dr Matthew Butlin – and reported to the Premier.
+In 2021-22 the OSAPC was led by a Chief Executive, Mr Steve Whetton, (appointed in November 2021 following the departure of Dr Matthew Butlin), and reported to the Premier.
 The OSAPC is an independent body that makes recommendations to the government to facilitate productivity growth, unlock new economic opportunities, support job creation and remove existing regulatory barriers.
-The OSAPC is producing an independent Annual Report, accessible via their website.
+The OSAPC produces an independent Annual Report, accessible via their website.

 State Governor’s Establishment